arthurgsf/Cmed.Api/README.md

 # The Project
 This project provides an easy way to automatically keep updated with the latest drug prices, names & EAN code by scrapping the site periocally, looking for changes.

+## Endpoints

+The updated file is downloadable from the /conformity endpoint.

+Check if your file is updated, by sending the /conformity/is-updated endpoint with your file creation date (for example 12/12/2025 21:16:56 -03:00) as a url parameter.

+There is a Swagger UI enpoint /swagger that makes it easy to undertand the API.

 # Build and Test
 This project uses .net10, sou you need to have the sdk installed.
 Then you can run: